Biobix/maelstRom/README.md

 library(devtools)
 install_github("BioBix/MAGE")
 ```

+From a clean R installation (e.g. as in the conda environment set up
+previously), this installation takes about 2 minutes.

 For a local installation, rtools will be required.
 In case the code
 chunk above throws the error `ERROR: loading failed for 'i386'`, running